MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/business-connectivity-services-retirement.md

 ## Impacted features and scenarios

 All Business Connectivity Services features will be retired in SharePoint in Microsoft 365.
-This includes features that such as:
+This includes features such as:

 - External lists
 - External columns